Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

           runtime_name: python_library_v5.0
           file: scripts/get_stats.py

-The above YAML definition defines a one Custom Socket with two endpoints: one for send email: `send_mail` with POST http method (we want to pass here some basic information about email: to who it should be send, what subject should be used and what text should be in the email itself).
-The second endpoint is for obtaining basic stats from Mailgun service.
+Above YAML file defines one Custom Socket with two endpoints:
+* `send_mail` for sending emails, it's run on POST HTTP method call; we want to pass here some basic information about who it should be sent to, what subject should be used and what text should be in the email itself;
+* `get_stats` - second endpoint is for obtaining basic stats from Mailgun service.

-There're also two `script` dependencies defined.
+There are also two `script` dependencies defined.

 ## Scripts definition